 Banks and financial institutions operate in a highly complex global environment.
-Companies and individual consumers are demanding more sophisticated products and services from the industry while governments and regulatory bodies are placing greater restrictions on how banks and financial institutions lend and invest money.
+Companies and individual consumers are demanding more sophisticated products and services from the industry.
+Meanwhile, governments and regulatory bodies are placing greater restrictions on how banks and financial institutions lend and invest money.

-The failure to comply with state and federal regulations can seriously impact banks, investors and other entities operating in the banking and finance sector.
-Government enforcement actions along with third-party claims can lead to substantial financial penalties, costly litigation and damage to the institution’s reputation.
+Failure to comply with regulations can seriously impact banks, investors and other entities operating in the banking and finance sector.
+Government enforcement actions can lead to substantial financial penalties, costly litigation and damage to the institution’s reputation.

 Environmental Issues Impacting the Banking and Finance Sector

-In recent years, banks and financial institutions have been forced to take a closer look at potential environmental issues and risks that may arise in connection with their activities.
-Negative impacts on the environment and human health can lead to intrusive government investigations and years of costly and disruptive litigation.
-Because environmental liabilities pose substantial risks to both corporate performance and investors, institutions throughout the banking and finance sector are developing policies and procedures to better position themselves to address these complex environmental challenges.
+Recently, financial institutions have been forced to examine potential environmental issues and potential risks associated with their activities.
+Negative environmental impacts can lead to intrusive government investigations and years of costly and disruptive litigation.
+Because environmental liabilities pose substantial risks to both corporate performance and investors, financial institutions are developing policies and procedures to better position themselves to address these complex environmental challenges.

 Banks and investors are paying closer attention to the companies to whom they are lending money.
-The sector as a whole is facing increased scrutiny from both governmental bodies and environmental interest groups to refrain from providing credit and helping to raise capital for companies that may be causing substantial environmental damage, such as the release of toxic chemicals and pollutants.
-In an effort to avoid potential negative impacts on the environment, many banks have instituted environmental compliance management divisions that are responsible for developing environmental protection standards and other best practices.
+The sector faces increased scrutiny from both governmental bodies and environmental interest groups to refrain from providing credit and helping to raise capital for companies that may be causing substantial environmental damage, such as the release of toxic chemicals and pollutants.
+To avoid potential negative impacts on the environment, many banks have instituted environmental compliance management divisions that are responsible for developing environmental protection standards and other best practices.

 Assisting the Banking and Finance Sector